Listening to Our BodyVoice

 Does it need a hug, a pat on the back, a high five?

-If we don’t listen, the body will eventually speak to us through the language of symptoms.
+If we don’t listen, the body will eventually speak to us through its language of symptoms.
 We can ignore these discomforts or push them aside or we can tend to them like we would a loved one in need of tender care.

 In this hurry-up-world, slowing down and listening to the body isn’t always easy but it is immensely vital to our overall wellbeing and living a good life.